all-birds birds

 Bluebird Trail and Nest Boxes

-Some tips for starting your own Bluebird trail or attracting these little birds to you backyard.
+Below are some tips for starting your own Bluebird trail or attracting these little birds to you backyard.

 I will sometimes use birdhouse and other times use nest box to mean the same thing.